 (v) Being long gamma, or long options, helps keep a floor under how much you can lose in the markets or limit how much you lose on outright wagers if you are wrong.
 Your losses are limited to the premium paid on the options.

 If you buy OTM options and get the movement in your favor, you can have profitable (sometimes wildly profitable) trades.
-Some use options for prudent hedging purposes, while some use them as outright limited-risk positions to short the underlying securities.
+Some use options for sensible hedging purposes, while some use them as outright limited-risk positions to short the underlying securities.

-Staying invested over the long-run, including volatile markets
+Staying invested over the long run, including volatile markets

 In the end, having to sell out of the market because you need cash makes it very difficult to do well in the markets over the long-run.
 You are probably going to end up selling low when you want to be doing the opposite.
 Ideally, when bear markets come you want to be picking up the scraps rather than being one of the many who had to sell to stay afloat and/or meet margin requirements.